Journal of Canadian Studies

 All Journal of Canadian Studies submissions, reviews, and editorial work is done through our online peer review management system, ScholarOne Manuscripts.
 At this time, we would ask that you please contribute content to the journal through ScholarOne Manuscripts.

-- notes and references should be appended at the end
+- have notes and references appended at the end.

 University of Toronto Press